David Hockney: Printmaking

-In the summer of 1978, David Hockney stayed for six weeks with his friend the printer Ken Tyler at Tyler's studio in New York, Tyler Graphics Ltd. Tyler invited Hockney to try a new technique with liquid paper.
+In the summer of 1978 Hockney stayed for six weeks with his friend the printer Ken Tyler at Tyler's studio in New York, Tyler Graphics Ltd. Tyler invited Hockney to try a new technique with liquid paper.
 The process is painting with the paper itself, so the artist had to do it himself by hand.
 Each image becomes a unique work between printmaking and painting.
 In six weeks, Hockney created a total of 29 artworks with a series of 17 sunflowers and swimming pools.
 Many of the works are very similar, differentiated by changes in colour choice and application of the colour.
 Some are solely coloured using paper pulp, while some use spray paint to achieve certain details.

 Some of Hockney's other print portfolios include Home Made Prints (1986), Recent Etchings (1998) and Moving Focus (1984–1986), which contains lithographs related to A Walk Around the Hotel Courtyard, Acatlan.
 A retrospective of his prints, including 'computer drawings' printed on fax machines and inkjet printers, was exhibited at Dulwich Picture Gallery in London 5 February – 11 May 2014 and Bowes Museum, County Durham 7 June – 28 September 2014, with an accompanying publication, Hockney, Printmaker, by Richard Lloyd.